Standard of Care for Specific Pathogen Free (SPF) Mice

 - Use your Griz card for access.
 If you do not have a Griz card or Griz card access, you must sign in and out, and you must be accompanied by a trained user at all times.

-- Outside lab coats will not be allowed in the facility as these can carry unwanted contaminants in and out of the facility.
+- Outside lab coats are not allowed in the facilities as these can carry unwanted contaminants in and out of the facilities.
 Lab coats are provided inside the animal rooms (with extra coats provided upon request by the LAR staff).

-- Decontaminate all carts and outside materials that are brought into the area between the entrance doors with an approved disinfectant.
+- Decontaminate all carts and outside materials that are brought into the facility in the anteroom with an approved disinfectant.

-- You must place shoe covers over your shoes (provided in anteroom) when you enter the SPF facility.
+- Place shoe covers over your shoes (provided in anteroom) when you enter the SPF facility.
 LAR staff may use facility-specific (north Skaggs or south Skaggs) shoes that are not worn outside the specified animal facility.